-Wardah Khalid is a writer, speaker, and analyst on U.S. foreign policy in the Middle East and Muslim American issues.
+Wardah Khalid is an analyst, activist, and speaker on U.S. foreign policy in the Middle East and Muslim American issues.
 She currently serves as a Media Associate for Church World Service's Immigration and Refugee Program and is President and Co-Founder of Poligon Education Fund, a non-partisan organization dedicated to strengthening American Muslim engagement with Congress.

 Wardah has significant UN and U.S. government experience working with and advising members of Congress and their staff, the White House, and State Department on the Iran nuclear negotiations and human rights issues pertaining to the Syrian and the Israel/Palestine conflicts.
 She traveled to Gaza, the West Bank, and Israel and provided policy recommendations to Congress and National Security Council staff on settlements and reconstruction issues, based on her observations.
 Her UN efforts include consulting for UN CTED on lone wolf terrorism as well as field work with UNRWA in Jordan, UNDP, and the Permanent Mission of the Organisation of Islamic Cooperation in New York.